elpbatista/GEOG4581/README.md

 - Analyze Sentinel-1 SAR and Sentinel-2 NDRE1 imagery for the study areas.
 - Apply cloud and cloud-shadow masking to Sentinel-2 imagery.
-- Compare and visualize the following indices:
+- Compute and visualize the following indices:
   - **NDVI** (Normalized Difference Vegetation Index)
   - **NDRE1** (Normalized Difference Red Edge Index 1)
   - **SAR backscatter** (Sentinel-1, e.g., VV, VH polarizations)
-- Perform change detection and visualize results for the study areas.
+- Perform change detection between years for all indices.
+- Classify NDRE1 change into "decrease", "no change", and "increase" categories.
+- Generate stratified random samples for validation.
+- Export classified images and validation samples to Google Drive.
+- Visualize results with map layers, histograms, and legends for each study area.
+- Support unsupervised classification using KMeans clustering (optional).
 - `Sentinel_D6.js` is tailored for Deliverable #6, focusing on Chyulu Hills and Amboseli.

+### Validation-Marsabit.js

+- Loads CEO validation points for Marsabit National Park.
+- Computes NDRE1 change from Sentinel-2 composites for two years.
+- Classifies NDRE1 change into "decrease", "no change", and "increase" categories using defined thresholds.
+- Samples the classified NDRE1 change image at CEO validation points.
+- Maps reference and predicted classes to numeric codes for confusion matrix calculation.
+- Computes and prints the confusion matrix and accuracy metrics (overall, kappa, producer's, and user's accuracy).
+- Visualizes NDRE1 change, classified map, sample points, and histograms.

 ### Data Modules

 - Each `data-*.js` file defines a set of study areas as an array of objects with geometry and properties.
+- `samples-Marsabit.js` provides CEO validation points for Marsabit National Park.
 - You can swap the active data module by changing the `require()` path at the top of the analysis scripts.

 ---